TSGuard: Automated User-Centric Incident Diagnosis for AI Workloads in the Cloud: Implementation

 \section{Implementation}

 We have developed \SYS using Python, totaling $\sim$5,200 lines of code (LoC).
-For historical incident retrieval, we employ Llama-index~\cite{llama_index} for data storage and utilize a customized LLM-based reranker~\cite{qin2023large} to enhance retrieval accuracy.
-For taxonomy management, we use anytree library~\cite{anytree} to store the constructed taxonomy in JSON format.
-The taxonomy is structured in three levels with six main categories: \texttt{GPU, System Software, Interconnect \& Networking, Framework \& Library, User, and Other}.
-The detailed definitions of these categories and visualization of the taxonomy are provided in Appendix~\ref{sec:taxonomy}. \SYS also allows users to extend the taxonomy by adding new categories.
-Users are required to provide taxonomy labels, detailed error descriptions, and corresponding verification scripts to facilitate accurate diagnosis.
+For historical incident retrieval, we employ Llama-index~\cite{llama_index} for data storage and utilize the BGE embedding model~\cite{bge_embedding} and a customized LLM-based reranker~\cite{qin2023large} to enhance retrieval accuracy.
+For taxonomy management, we use anytree library~\cite{anytree} to store the taxonomy in JSON format.
+In our taxonomy generation framework, we use prompt engineering to restrict the <main\_category> into six fixed categories: \texttt{GPU,System Software,Interconnect \& Networking, Framework \& Library,User,and Other}, while the <sub\_category> and <detailed\_error\_msg> are generated by LLM. \SYS also allows users to extend the taxonomy by adding new categories.
+Users are required to provide labels, detailed error descriptions, and corresponding verification scripts to facilitate accurate diagnosis.